fieldtrip/website/tutorial/tms-eeg.md

 Take a moment to have a look at all channels.
 See if you can determine the artifacts that are present.

-We will have a closer look at channel nr.
-17, which is close to the site of stimulation.
+We will have a closer look at channel 17, which is close to the site of stimulation.

 	channel = '17';